input-output-hk/plutus-pioneer-program/docs/week2.rst

 Let's talk about an important point that was brought up by one of the pioneers following lecture #1.

-You will recall in the auction example, we created three endpoints - start, bid and close.
-For *close* there were two scenarios.
+You will recall in the auction example, we created three endpoints - ``start``, ``bid`` and ``close``.
+For ``close`` there were two scenarios.
 If there was a high-enough bid, the token goes to the highest bidder.
 If there was not a high-enough bid, the token goes back to the seller.

-What would happen if the *close* endpoint wasn't there?
+What would happen if the ``close`` endpoint wasn't there?
 Could the money be locked forever in the contract?

 This is a really important point, because what you have to realise is that that UTxOs on the blockchain are just data, they are absolutely passive.
 In order for anything to happen there must be a transaction.
 In order to make progress and to change the state of the blockchain, there must be a new transaction submitted